freddan88/pxesrv-linux/readme.txt

 Will be compiled into a single directory for easier manageability and portability

-I take no responsibility for this script, use at your own risk Security and bugs shall be reported to apache php or mysql This script is only tested with softwareversions found in httpsrv.sh The script is only tested with: CentOS6, CentOS7 and Ubuntu 16.04 Linux
+I take no responsibility for this script, use at your own risk Security and bugs shall be reported to each individual project This script is only tested with softwareversions found in the script The script is only tested with: CentOS6, CentOS7 and Ubuntu 16.04 Linux

 -----------------------------------------------------------------------------